Direct Mail Marketing Process Steps

 Direct mail letters tend to produce the best results when it is used on a highly targeted customer base.
 Furthermore, you also get access to more space to present your offer as compared to postcards.
 It enables you to personalize the mailers in a meaningful way and drive more emotion-based decisions.

 Also Read: Bulk Mail Service or Mass Mailing Services

 Step 6: Design Your Mailer

 It is only after completing steps 1 through 5 you can finally proceed to design your mailer.
 However, many marketers are eager to start on the design part and end up doing it at a much earlier stage.
-Some marketers even make the mistake of designing the direct mail even before its content is finalized.
+Some marketers even make the mistake of designing direct mail even before its content is finalized.

 Designing the mailer is arguably the most fun process in the direct marketing process steps.
 However, doing it too soon could end up counterproductive.
 There are several reasons why designing your mailpiece is step 6, and some of the major ones are listed below.

 Getting started on your direct mail design without having a good understanding of your offer or CTA can easily backfire.
 The offer and CTA of your mailers are two vital components that should not be changed.
-Designing the mailpiece before fixing on an offer/CTA could lead to numerous changes or edits in the design.
+Designing the mailpiece before fixing an offer/CTA could lead to numerous changes or edits in the design.

 Easier Design Process

 Designing your mailer towards the end of your direct marketing process steps enables you to establish your goals.
 As a result, you can design a mailpiece after you get a thorough understanding of the audience.
 This makes the direct mail design process a whole lot easier and faster.